linddev87/MovieTest/README.md

-Backlog:
+About

+This project is my submission for a test I was given.
+A new feature is to be added to an existing system with many users:
+- Allow users to choose their favorite movie from a list of movies
+- The user should be able to filter the list by title and release year
+- A list of movies to be included in the list is provided in a CSV file once every year.
+A sample CSV file has been provided.

+-
+Solution Structure

+The solution structure is inspired by Clean Architecture with the following layers:
+- Domain layer at the center defining the interfaces and core datamodel.
+- Application layer containing services that depend on the domain layer.
+This layer is where repositories and external services are connected.
+- Infrastructure layer which implements the persistence-related interfaces

+Backlog

+Priority:
+- Integration with existing system:
+	- Does the client interact directly with this API or is there a gateway inbetween?
+	- Which authorization and authentication do we want?
+	- How and where is the relation between user and movie defined?

 - Add unit tests:
 	- Application.CsvImportService: Insert new entities and handle exceptions
 	- Application.MovieService: Test caching
 	- Api.Endpoints: Test return types on success and on exception

-- Integration with existing system:
-	- Does the client interact directly with this API or is there a gateway inbetween?
-	- Which authorization and authentication do we want?
-	- How and where is the relation between user and movie defined?
+Nice-To-Have:
 - Find a better way to import movies in a production scenario
 	- Is once per year really often enough?
 	- Is there a better data source than a CSV file from an unknown source?
 (IMDb/TMDb come to mind)